dblodgett-usgs/hygeo/README.md

 Using this graph scheme, headwater catchments contribute either to the upstream end of a flowpath or to the shore of a waterbody that breaks up the coverage of catchments.

+In the relatively common case where one waterbody is modeled per catchment, the waterbody edge list and catchment edge list are identical and there is one flowpath per waterbody.
+This is not a requirement of the data model but is a common hydrologic-model implementation scheme.

 **Data**
 Two topology edge lists describing the graphs.